SujanSB/Python-Training-Files/README.md

-# Welcome to the Python Programming Course!
-Your Journey into Code Begins Here.
+## Welcome to the Python Programming Course!!!

+### Your Journey into Code Begins Here.

 Here you can see the overview of the **Python programming course outline** designed to take you from a beginner to someone capable of tackling diverse tasks — from basic scripting to how the things will take their shapes in the world of **data science** and **machine learning**.